erkkah/letarette.js/example/README.md

 Launch the document server first, using `npx ts-node docserver.ts`.
 This will start to feed the Letarette index with "365 Luncheon Dishes".

-Now, launch the search client using `npx ts-node search.ts` and type in your best lunch-related queries.
+Next, launch the search client using `npx ts-node search.ts` and type in your best lunch-related queries.